-If the Democrats were to retain control of Congress, they could vote to raise the debt ceiling through a budgetary process called “reconciliation.”
-But if the Republicans split Congress, this option is off the table.
-The Democrats would need to rally the support of the Republicans to raise it higher, which could happen since it happens all the time.
+First, Congress could vote to raise the debt ceiling, but the Democrats would need to rally the support of the Republicans to raise it higher, which could happen since it happens all the time.

 Second, a more aggressive option is just ignoring the debt ceiling.
 Those who study constitutional law often point to this clause in the 14th Amendment2: